 The Retirement System's legislative authority requires contributions in amounts sufficient to fund the benefits set forth in the Retirement System.
 The contributions are determined by the Retirement System's Board of Trustees on the basis of an independent actuary's valuation and are expressed as a percentage of gross payroll.
-Significant actuarial assumptions used to compute the actuarially determined contribution requirements are the same as those used to compute the pension fund obligation.
+Significant actuarial assumptions used to compute the actuarially determined contribution requirements are the same as those used to compute the pension fund and health trust obligations.

-The employer contribution rates as a percentage of payrolls in 2015 and 2014 were based on actuarial valuations performed as of December 31, 2014 and December 31, 2013, respectively.
-The City's contributions for 2015 and 2014 were in the amounts recommended by the actuary.
-The recommended City contributions for 2015 and 2014 totaled \$12,038,443 and \$11,201,778, respectively, which included amortization of the net pension liability and unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
-At December 31, 2015 and 2014, the unfunded prior service costs are being amortized over periods of twenty-four and twenty-five years, respectively.
-The employer customary contributions represented 21.71% and 21.13% of covered payroll for 2015 and 2014, respectively.
-Effective July 1, 2004, those amounts began being collected on a weekly basis as a percentage of payroll.
+The employer contribution rates as a percentage of payrolls in 2017 and 2016 were based on actuarial valuations performed as of December 31, 2016 and December 31, 2015, respectively.
+The City's contributions for 2017 and 2016 were in the amounts recommended by the actuary.
+The recommended City contributions for 2017 and 2016 totaled \$12,937,285 and \$8,841,354, respectively.
+The employer customary contributions represented 24.45% and 23.74% of covered payroll for the years ended December 31, 2017 and 2016, respectively.

-As a result of a negotiated settlement, general fund departments of the City ceased making employer contributions as a percentage of payrolls on a weekly basis beginning January 1, 2008.
-Beginning January 1, 2008, employer obligations for general fund City employees were paid semiannually in July and December in an amount determined by the actuary.
-The actuarial valuation accepted by the Board of Trustees in March of 2011, determined the amount to be paid by the City as lump sums in July and December of that year.
+As a result of a negotiated settlement, general fund departments of the City had ceased making employer contributions as a percentage of payrolls on a weekly basis beginning January 1, 2008.
+Between January 1, 2008 and December 31, 2016, when the City elected to return to a weekly percentage of payroll employer contribution method, employer obligations for general fund City employees were paid semiannually in July and December in an amount determined by the actuary.
+The actuarial valuation accepted by the Board of Trustees in March of each year determined the amount to be paid by the City as lump sums in July and December of that year.
 Retirement System participants in enterprise funds (the Manchester Water Works and Manchester Airport), employees of the City of Manchester Employees' Retirement System and participants in the Manchester School District remained on a per-pay-period method of collecting the employer customary contributions.